 They are not waterproof, so if you're planning to hike in the wet fairly often, be sure to opt for a different pair.
 That said, these are among the least expensive shoes in this list, so if you're hoping for a cheap pair of good men's hiking boots, it might be a good place to start!

-Zenith: Super supportive, versatile hiking boots for guys, by Garmont
+4. Prophet Mid GTX: Super supportive, versatile hiking boots, by Garmont

 If support is a major concern of yours, and if you want a men's hiking shoe that not only offers great grip but versatile performance, it might be worth your while to check out the Zenith Mid GTX, by Garmont.